panglesd/slipshow/docs/record-and-replay.rst

 The Rescale Tool
 ----------------

-The rescale tool can be taken by clicking on it in the top left panel, or by using its shortcut, :key:`s`.
+The rescale tool can be taken by clicking on it in the top left panel, or by using its shortcut, :kbd:`s`.
 It allows, unsuprisingly, to rescale strokes and erasures, in space-time.

 To spatially rescale strokes, one has to click and drag *anywhere* on the presentation view.
 When the selection is non empty, only the currently selected strokes will be rescaled.
 When the selection is empty, the same action will rescale the entirety of the strokes.